PyHOGS/pyhogs.github.io/content/README.md

 # PyHOGS.github.io

-## Website for University of Washington Python Hour for Oceanography and GeoSciences.
+## Website for Python Hour for Oceanography and GeoSciences.

 This repository hosts the PyHOGS Organization webpage.
 If you're reading this file, you're on the `master` branch of the repository.
 This branch hosts the